GMOD/jbrowse-components/website/docs/embedded_components.md

 JBrowse 2 is a pluggable open-source platform for visualizing, integrating, and sharing biological data.

-## JBrowse2 React Linear Genome View
+## JBrowse React Linear Genome View

 This component consists of a single JBrowse 2 linear view.